Willibrord: Sources

-Nothing written by Willibrord can be found save a marginal note in the Calendar of Echternach giving some chronological data.
-The Echternach Gospels, a copy of the Gospels (Bibliothèque nationale, Paris, 9389) under the name of Willibrord is an Irish codex no doubt brought by Willibrord from Ireland.
+Nothing written by Willibrord survives, save for a marginal note in the Calendar of Echternach, which provides some chronological data.
+The Echternach Gospels, a copy of the Gospels (Bibliothèque nationale, Paris, 9389) under the name of Willibrord, is an Irish codex no doubt brought by Willibrord from Ireland.

-In 752/753 Boniface wrote a letter to Pope Stephen II, in which he says that Willibrord destroyed the Frisian pagan sanctuaries and temples.
+In 752/753, Boniface wrote a letter to Pope Stephen II, in which he says that Willibrord destroyed the Frisian pagan sanctuaries and temples.

-In Alcuin's Life of Willibrord there are two texts about Willibrord and pagan places of worship.
-In one he arrived with his companions in Walcheren in the Netherlands, where he smashed a sculpture of the ancient religion.
-In the second text passage Willibord arrived on an island called Fositesland (possibly Heligoland) where a pagan god named Fosite was worshipped.
+In Alcuin's Life of Willibrord, there are two texts about Willibrord and pagan places of worship.
+In one, he arrived with his companions in Walcheren in the Netherlands, where he smashed a sculpture of the ancient religion.
+In the second text passage, Willibord arrived on an island called Fositesland (possibly Heligoland), where a pagan god named Fosite was worshipped.
 Here he despoiled this god of its sanctity by using the god's sacred well for baptisms and the sacred cattle for food.